mrphilosorapter/Electromagnetic-Entropy-Stress-on-Conductive-Elements-in-Biological-Matter/README.md

-# Electromagnetic-Entropy-Stress-on-Conductive-Elements-in-Biological-Matter
+# Project Zarathustra

-Empirical study of electromagnetic field effects on plant-based conductors.
-Introduces the ΔD entropy decay formula and includes data from dual-site field tests and Faraday cage–magnetron experiments.
-Part of Project Zarathustra by Brock Michael Weaver, The Invisible University.
+This repository contains the scientific manuscript for *The Theory of Electromagnetic Entropy on Conductive Elements of Biological Matter* by Brock Michael Weaver, conducted under The Invisible University.

+## Manuscript

+- `Project_Zarathustra_Manuscript_Updated.txt` — full updated manuscript with appendix

+## License

+This work is open for academic and educational use.